 Mike Loverde’s intervention is told below by his actual drug intervention counselor.

-The Interventionist’s Story
+The Drug Interventionist’s Story

 Most people think that an intervention is about the addict.
 Families often want us to come out and magically inspire a drug addict enough to want to change his life forever.
-The problem, though, is this: were I able to speak words of wisdom that would touch the very soul of a drug addict to the point that he was driven to tears, it wouldn’t be enough.
+The problem, though, is this: Were I able to speak words of wisdom that would touch the very soul of a drug addict to the point that he was driven to tears, it wouldn’t be enough.
 Two days later, withdrawing from drugs in detox, the addict will completely forget my inspirational speech, get uncomfortable, leave treatment against medical advice, and come home.

 Interventionist Family Day

 The biggest problem was that I believed in my heart that this family probably would do as they had always done.
 Tomorrow, Mike will agree to go, and they will thank me as he goes off to treatment.
-But within days, I will get a phone call from Florence telling me that Mike left or got kicked out of treatment and was now on the couch and high again, that she had to let him back in the house.
-She would say that he was dirty, begging, and crying.
+But within days, I would get a phone call from Florence telling me that Mike left or got kicked out of treatment and was now on the couch and high again, that she had to let him back in the house.
+She would say that he was dirty, begging and crying.
 She would say that she couldn’t bring herself to just throw her son away.
 This was what was going to happen…I knew it in my heart.

 Preparing for the Intervention

 There is a motto in the field of interventions: “Hope for the best, and prepare for the worst.”
 The only chance I (and Mike) had was to convince this family of a particular truth in order to change their behavior.